Mixed finite elements for Kirchhoff-Love plate bending: Introduction

-The remainder of this paper is as follows.
-In the next section we introduce some notation, spaces, trace operators, and recall our conformity characterization (Proposition~\ref{prop_conf}).
-Our new shape functions are defined in Section~\ref{sec_basis}.
-In Section~\ref{sec_FH}, they are used to construct piecewise polynomial $\HdDiv{\Omega}$-conforming approximation spaces.
-The corresponding interpolation is introduced and analyzed in Section~\ref{sec_approx}, establishing the commutativity and approximation properties (Theorem~\ref{thm_comm}).
-The mixed formulation and finite element scheme for the Kirchhoff--Love plate being model are presented in Section~\ref{sec_KL}.
-Theorem~\ref{thm_mixed_FEM} establishes the quasi-optimal convergence of the mixed method, with convergence orders for sufficiently smooth solutions given in Corollary~\ref{cor_err}.
-Theoretical results in Section~\ref{sec_KL} are only proved for Dirichlet boundary conditions.
+An overview of the remainder is as follows.
+In Section~\ref{sec:notations} we introduce Sobolev spaces and norms, recall plate-specific trace operators and their properties, and discuss polynomial spaces and transformation tools.
+Fundamental to this paper is our conformity characterization by Proposition~\ref{prop_conf}.
+Local and global finite element spaces are the subject of Section~\ref{sec:femSpace}.
+Outcome is a piecewise polynomial interpolation operator that provides $\HdivDivset{\Omega}$-conforming, second-order approximations (Proposition~\ref{prop:proj}).
+The mixed formulation and finite element scheme for the Kirchhoff--Love plate being model are presented in Section~\ref{sec:mixed}.
+Theorem~\ref{thm:mixed} establishes the quasi-optimal convergence of the scheme, and in Section~\ref{sec:postproc} we present and analyze a postprocessing scheme for the primal variable.
+Theoretical results in Section~\ref{sec:mixed} are proved for Dirichlet boundary conditions.
 Though, we stress the fact that our setting allows for implementing Neumann and mixed boundary conditions as well.
 Corresponding proofs require more technical details and are left open here.
-Numerical experiments are reported in Section~\ref{sec_num}.
-We present an example with smooth solution on a clamped parallelogram plate, fully covered by our analysis.
-The second example considers an L-shaped plate with singularity at the incoming corner and mixed boundary conditions.
-Finally, in Section~\ref{sec_app}, we show samples of the shape functions, one for each of the different categories of degrees of freedom.
+In Section~\ref{sec:aposteriori} we present an a posteriori error estimator for the bending moments, the Hessian of the deflection in the biharmonic case, and prove its reliability and local efficiency.
+Finally, in Section~\ref{sec:ex} we report on numerical experiments.
+They include the case of a non-convex domain and singular solution, and underline the performance of an adaptive scheme that is based on our error estimator.
+In Appendix~\ref{sec:appendix}, we illustrate the construction of basis (shape) functions for triangles and parallelograms.
+This is useful for implementation.